ShopJimmy/partner-api/order-request-cancel.md

 layout: default
 ---

-## API Authentication
+## Authentication

-To request an order cancellation using the Partner API, include the `Authorization` header in your HTTP request.
-The `Authorization` header must contain a Bearer token that you obtained from the [`/token` endpoint](authentication.html).
+Include the `Authorization` header with a bearer token from the [`/token` endpoint](authentication.html) to request order cancellations.

 ## Usage

-Submit a cancellation request for an order that has not yet shipped.
-The request posts a message to our shipping team for manual review.
+Submit a cancellation request for orders that have not yet shipped.
+Each request alerts our shipping team for manual review and confirmation.

-### POST Request to request cancellation
+### Request
 ```plaintext
 POST /api/partner/v1/order/{order_reference}/request-cancel HTTP/1.1
 Host: base.shopjimmy.com